brooklabteam/www/join.md

 <div style="clear:both;">&nbsp;</div>

-**Additionally, as a result of our NIH DP2 award, we are currently eligible to apply for an [NIH Research Supplement to Promote Diversity in Health-Related Research](https://grants.nih.gov/grants/guide/pa-files/PA-23-189.html).
+**As a result of our NIH DP2 award, we are currently eligible to apply for an [NIH Research Supplement to Promote Diversity in Health-Related Research](https://grants.nih.gov/grants/guide/pa-files/PA-23-189.html).
 These supplements can support individuals at the high school, post-bacc, graduate, or postdoc level.
 If you are interested in joining the lab and believe you might be eligible for one of these supplements, please reach out to [Cara Brook](mailto:cbrook@uchicago.edu) directly.**

 <div style="clear:both;">&nbsp;</div>